4d/docs/website/translated_docs/pt/Concepts/parameters.md

 > You can also use [named parameters](#named-parameters) with the `#DECLARE` keyword.

 - Triggers - The $0 parameter (Longint), which is the result of a trigger, will be typed by the compiler if the parameter has not been explicitly declared.
-Nevertheless, if you want to declare it, you must do so in the trigger itself.
+Entretanto, se quiser declará-lo, deve fazer isso no próprio trigger.

 - Form objects that accept the `On Drag Over` form event - The $0 parameter (Longint), which is the result of the `On Drag Over` form event, is typed by the compiler if the parameter has not been explicitly declared.
-Nevertheless, if you want to declare it, you must do so in the object method. **Note:** The compiler does not initialize the $0 parameter.
-So, as soon as you use the `On Drag Over` form event, you must initialize $0.
+Entretanto, se quiser fazer a declaração, deve fazer isso no método objeto. **Nota:** o compilador não inicializa o parâmetro $0.
+Portanto, logo que utilizar o evento formulário `On Drag Over`, deve inicializar $0.
 For example:

 ```4d
  C_LONGINT($0)